Teaching Commons > Teaching Guides > Technology > Desire2Learn > Tools > Quizzes > Changing Quiz Settings

 • An End Date is more restrictive.
 It cuts off the quiz at the End Date and time set, where the student can no longer start a quiz.

-Note: An End Date only restricts the ability to start the quiz, not to complete the quiz.
+Note: On quizzes that are not set up to be synchronous, an End Date only restricts the ability to start the quiz, not to complete the quiz.
 For example, if a student starts a quiz that has a 60 minute time limit at 5 minutes before the End Date/time the student will still have 60 minutes to complete the quiz.

 Set Start and End Dates